Outbound Call Center Pricing

 If your program is 1,000 to 5,000 hours per month (about 6 FTEs to 30 FTEs), you should expect a discount to about $30.00 per hour for the base price.

 For programs more than 5,000 hours per month (about 30 FTEs), you should expect to pay $28.00 per hour as a base price.
 Additional discounts may be considered if the program is very simple and with a long contract term and if the outbound call center can do the training very quickly and easily to get new reps up to speed fast.

 How is an outbound call center hour calculated?
 At Quality Contact Solutions, we invoice our clients for every hour that a front-line outbound call center agent is assigned to a client program.
-For every 3.75 hours worked, clients pay for 15 minutes of break time.
-So, in an 8 hour day, a client pays for 7.5 hours of work time plus 30 minutes of break time.
-As an example, if your program needs 10 outbound call center agents to meet your goals on a daily basis, you will be invoiced for 80 hours (10 agents x 8 hours per day).
+Therefore, for every 3.75 hours worked, clients pay for 15 minutes of break time.
+So, in an 8-hour day, a client pays for 7.5 hours of work time plus 30 minutes of break time.
+For example, if your program needs 10 outbound call center agents to meet your goals on a daily basis, you will be invoiced for 80 hours (10 agents x 8 hours per day).

 Pay for performance for outbound call center pricing

 Most outbound call centers will not consider working on a pure ‘pay for performance’ basis unless the client can share significant detailed information about the program’s previous success.
 As a result, be prepared to share the 4 following items if you want the call center vendor to consider a ‘pay for performance’ compensation structure: